Nappa Hall

 Nappa Hall is a fortified manor house in Wensleydale, North Yorkshire, England, described by English Heritage as "probably the finest and least-spoilt fortified manor house in the north of England".
 It stands 1 mi east of Askrigg, overlooking pastures leading down to the River Ure.
 A single-storey central hall sits between two towers, a four-storey western tower and a two-storey eastern tower.
 The four-storey tower has a turret, lit by slit vents, for a spiral staircase that climbs to crenellated parapets.
 The taller tower retains its original windows, but sash windows were inserted in the 18th century in the lower two-storey block which housed the kitchen and service rooms, at the opposite end of the hall.
 In the 17th century, an extra wing was added.
+The battlements are served by a single stair consisting of 70 stone steps.

 Nappa Hall is a Grade I listed building.

 Descent

 The place name Nappa, first mentioned in about 1251 as Nappay, is of uncertain origin, but possibly derives from the Old English hnæpp ġehæġ, meaning "enclosure in a bowl-shaped hollow".